-Registration is now open for the 2022 NACCHO 360 Conference, to be held virtually and in-person July 19–21, 2022, in Atlanta at the Hyatt Regency, is now closed; however, virtual registrations may be purchased to access conference content for up to 90 days following the conference.
+Registration for the 2022 NACCHO360 Conference, held virtually and in-person July 19–21, 2022, in Atlanta at the Hyatt Regency, is now closed; however, virtual registrations may be purchased to access conference content for up to 90 days following the conference.

 This year’s theme, Looking to the Future: Reshaping the Public Health System will explore how the local public health workforce and its stakeholders can move forward in the midst of an ongoing crisis while implementing traditional and innovative approaches to restructure a system built to protect the health of communities nationwide.